 Are you tired of having to constantly recruit fresh new talent?
-We spend significant resources of time and money in recruiting because we all know that people can make or break our business.
+We spend significant resources of time and money in creating emotional intelligence interview questions because we all know that people can make or break our business.

 How can you be sure you are hiring the best people into your organization?
 Will these individuals stay for their entire career?
 Will they be a catalyst that pushes your company past all of its competitors?

 The answers to all of these questions are YES…if you are hiring emotionally intelligent candidates.

 We all know that the higher up the proverbial corporate ladder you go, the more important your emotional intelligence skills are.
 Unfortunately, when you are entering the job market hiring managers tend to stick to more traditional interviewing methods (such as one-on-one interviews) and hiring techniques (such as ubiquitous series of interview questions).

 As an HR professional, your goal is to improve the candidate pool and hire the best.
 You want the cream of the crop to pick your organization as their employer of choice to continue their career.
 However, during the traditional one-hour interview you do not always wean out the best of the best.
 So, why is that?

 Well, potential candidates are often asked more interview questions relating to their IQ and technical skills, and very few, if any, emotionally intelligent interview questions.

 Although you might be hiring the recent graduate who was top of his/her class, you do not know if have they have the emotional intelligence skills needed to lead teams in the future.